ioda-net/geo-infra/docs/user/deploy.rst

 API
 ---

 If the API need to be updated on production, ask your system administrator to do it.
-You can send the link `the relevant section of the documentation <../sysadmin/server-setup.html#api>`__.
+You can send the link :ref:`the relevant section of the documentation <ref_sysadmin_server-setup_api>`.